 - At the motor vehicle office, while applying for a new driver’s license or renewing an existing driver’s license.
 Citizens who register at the motor vehicle office do not need to submit a birth certificate, passport, or similar “proof of citizenship” document.

 - Using the state voter registration form, which can be filled out online or in person at your local election authority.
 Citizens who use the state form must submit a birth certificate, passport, or similar “proof of citizenship” document in order to complete the registration process.
 Citizens who use the state form, but do not submit this documentation, will not be registered and will not be permitted to cast a ballot.

 What is the voter registration deadline?

 - Request an absentee ballot, and vote in advance by mail.
 Absentee ballots may be requested from your local election authority.
 After your request is submitted, you will receive an absentee ballot by mail.
 Submit your completed ballot to your local election office by Election Day.

 - Many counties in Kansas offer advance, in-person voting.
-Counties may offer in-person voting up to 20 days prior to the November 8, 2016 election.
+Counties may offer in-person voting up to 20 days prior to the August 7, 2018 primary election.
 Check with your local election office to find out whether advance, in-person voting is offered in your community.

 - A driver’s license or identification card issued by Kansas, another state, or an Indian tribe.

 - A conceled carry of handgun or weapon license issued by Kansas or by another state.